knmoody/Summer-Genomics-Tulane/jacana_pyrad_steps3_to_7.md

 (Why don't we just do them all at once!).
 Nevertheless, I would just make a directory called step_4_to_7 or something, and do all your last 4 steps here.
 As above, use cp to copy in your .srun file from your step 3 directory into your new directory, with a new name.
-Make sure to soft link to the clust.85 (or clust.60, clust.75, etc) in your new directory.
+Make sure to soft link to the clust.85 (or clust.60, clust.75, etc) and to the stats folder in your new directory.

 ```bash